-6. Settlement Letters: July 1, 2011
+6. Settlement Letters: November 21, 2011

-Counsel for each party must submit to the clerk of court a settlement letter not later than the date set forth above.
-Counsel shall e-mail their settlement letter to ClerkofCourt@wiwd.uscourts.gov.
-The letter should contain the terms and conditions upon which the counsel's client(s) would agree to settle this case.
-These letters should be marked "Under Seal" and should not be sent to opposing counsel.
+Each party must submit to the clerk of court a settlement letter not later than the date set forth above to ClerkofCourt@wiwd.uscourts.gov.
+The letter should contain the terms and conditions upon which the party would agree to settle this case.
+These letters should be marked

+"Under Seal" and should not be sent to opposing counsel.
 These letters will not become part of the record in this case.
 Upon receipt of the letters, the court will initiate settlement discussions with counsel.

 This is the only required settlement activity in this lawsuit.
 The court has other settlement resources that it will make available to the parties upon their joint request to the clerk of court.
-The court will not stay any part of the schedule to accommodate the parties' mediation attempts.

-7. Discovery Cutoff: July 1, 2011
+7. Discovery Cutoff: November 21, 2011